-Outstanding student loan debt in America reached $11.83 trillion in December 2014, the Federal Reserve Bank of New York reports, representing an increase of $306 billion since the fourth quarter of 2013.
-According to Time magazine, more than two-thirds of students that graduated in 2015 had debt.
+Sudent loan debt in America reached $1.5 trillion in 2018, according to MarketWatch.
+Per Time Magazine, more than two-thirds of students that graduated in 2015 had debt.
 Those graduates' average debt totaled $35,000.
 Student loan debt is so pervasive that some millennials are using crowdfunding platforms like GoFundMe, Generosity and LoanGifting to pay down their outstanding balances and keep up with monthly payments.

 How Student Loan Debt Affects Salary Negotiations

-Just because this generation has high levels of student debt, it doesn't necessarily mean they'll vocalize their needs during compensation discussions — at least not when they're starting a career anyway.
-A recent survey by Nerdwallet and LookSharp showed more than 60 percent of millennials do not negotiate their first salary.
+Just because this generation has high levels of student debt doesn't mean they'll vocalize their needs during compensation discussions — at least not when they're starting a career anyway.
+Research from PayScale shows millennials are less likely to negotiate their salaries than other generations.
 These cost savings may not benefit their new employers for long, however.
-According to a study by Recruitifi, 35 percent of millennials are willing to change positions for better compensation opportunities.
+As Sarah Landrum outlined in Forbes, millennials aren't afraid to change jobs for better opportunities.

 Businesses trying to hire millennials may be well-served by offering assistance to help pay off student loan debt, especially in fields where recruitment competition is high.

 When budgeting wage costs, it's crucial to have sound salary data that reflects the appropriate compensation levels for the roles you're trying to fill.
 Begin by researching current regional salaries for your open positions.
 The Bureau of Labor Statistics' wage data is a good place to start.